FarronF/limerick-council-meetings/meetings/2019/09/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th July 2019.md

 provided by or **under the control or management** of the local authority.
 In that

-context the Council has included bye-laws regulating the use of vehicles (including--- 5
+context the Council has included bye-laws regulating the use of vehicles (including
+---
+5

 motorcycles) in its existing Parks and Open Spaces Bye-Laws.
 However, the Council